frankdavido/SIMPLE-API/README.md

 # SIMPLE-API

-A simple API with Core PHP to perform CRUD operations
+A simple API with Core PHP to perform CRUD operations in Core-PHP

+[No Frameworks nor Libraries used]

 ## Some Securities Put In Place

 `HTACCESS file`